mikegioia/libremail/sync/doc/sync-options.md

   a systemd service, managed via a hypervisor, or any other method of watchdogging or monitoring a PHP script.

+* `--create | -c`

+  Run the sync script but only prompt for adding a new IMAP account.

 * `--diagnostics | -d`

   Runs through the diagnostic tests and reports any errors.
 Use this to start debugging any failures.

+* `--daemon | -e`

+  Run the sync script in daemon mode.
+This supresses output to the console and instead writes everything to the log files.

 * `--folder <folder> | -f <folder>`